GLOBAL MARKETS-Asia markets take glancing hit from Fed, BOJ softens blow

 Likewise, short-dated Treasury yields stayed well anchored while the longer end moved up only modestly.
 Yields on the 10-year note were steady at 2.53 percent, and far below the 3 percent peak hit in early September.

-The euro dipped to $1.3696, losing gains made Wednesday after data showed a jump in euro zone sentiment in October.
-The dollar fared better against the yen to reach 98.30 , a move that failed to support Japanese stocks.
+The euro dipped to $1.3713, losing gains made Wednesday after data showed a jump in euro zone sentiment in October.
+The dollar fared better against the yen to reach 98.44 , a move that offered some support to Japanese stocks.

 There was more action in the New Zealand dollar which bounced after the country's central bank said increases in interest rates were still likely to be needed next year, putting it well ahead of most other developed economies in tightening.